greenplum-db/pxf/pxf/pxf-jdbc/README.md

 );
 ```

-Finally, a query to a HAWQ external table is made:
+Finally, a query to a GPDB external table is made:
 ```
 SELECT * FROM myclass;
 SELECT id, name FROM myclass WHERE id = 2;